 This foolproof method of cooking salmon fillet uses the slow cooker or crockpot (depending on where in the world you live!)

 As you can see from the photo, you get your potato side in the overall cooking time.
+The potatoes will protect the fish from getting direct heat.

 Add some buttered green veg, broccoli, beans or similar and you've got a really easy meal.